-The Principal has overall responsibility for the development of IHPs for pupils with medical conditions.
-This has been delegated to Sarah Hughes.
+The Principal has overall responsibility for the development of IHPs or asthma/allergy card for pupils with medical conditions.
+This has been delegated to the Business Manager.

 Plans will be reviewed at least annually, or earlier if there is evidence that the pupil's needs have changed.